-DaBaby Helps Hornets' Star Gordon Hayward Avoid Nasty Fall
+DaBaby Helps Hornets Star Gordon Hayward Avoid Nasty Fall

-DaBaby Helps Hornets' Star Gordon Hayward ...
+DaBaby Helps Hornets Star Gordon Hayward ...
 Avoid Nasty Fall

 12/7/2021 9:29 AM PT

-LaMelo Ball or high-flying Miles Bridges didn't make the most spectacular play of the Hornets game ... that honor belonged to hip-hop star, DaBaby who saves Gordon Hayward from taking a nasty spill!
+LaMelo Ball or high-flying Miles Bridges didn't make the most spectacular play of the Hornets game ... that honor belonged to hip-hop star DaBaby, who saved Gordon Hayward from taking a nasty spill!

 . @DaBabyDaBaby getting in on the action! #AllFly | @hornets pic.twitter.com/cCgSfCaDo8— Bally Sports: Hornets (@HornetsOnBally) December 7, 2021 @HornetsOnBally